mordechaiR/cc-solution/README.md

 Here, word denotes any text delimited by spaces or whitespace.

 My primary goals for my implementation were correctness, speed/scalability, and readability.
-I tried to keep my solution concise to aid the latter goal, and my code is all contained with a single source file.
+I tried to keep my solution concise to achieve the latter goal, and my code is all contained within a single source file.

 The two separate objectives of the challenge are distinct and motivated the choice of two different primary algorithms for achieving the solution.
 Common to both algorithms